 - From 2007 to 2009, the executive officers received payouts well below their target variable cash compensation (74%, 45% and 39% of target in 2007, 2008 and 2009, respectively) due to the severe industry downturn.
-Further, in 2009, the executive officers received base salary cuts as high as 20%, which were only restored late in the year when business improved. - In 2010 and 2011, due to the Company's record profitability and achievement of strategic business goals, the executive officers received at or close to the maximum 200% of their target variable cash compensation payout. - From 2012 to 2014, despite challenging market conditions, the Company maintained its PBIT rate and continued to make investments in long-term growth.
+Further, in 2009, the executive officers received base salary cuts as high as 20%, which were only restored late in the year when business improved. - In 2010 and 2011, due to the Company's record profitability and achievement of strategic business goals, the executive officers received at or close to the maximum 200% of their target variable cash compensation payout. - From 2012 to 2014, despite challenging market conditions, the Company maintained its profit rate before interest and taxes ("PBIT") and continued to make investments in long-term growth.
 As a result, the variable cash compensation payout for the executive officers decreased to 153% in 2012, 142% in 2013, and 142% in 2014 reflecting strong results, but not as strong as in 2010 or 2011. - In 2015, the Company increased its PBIT rate to the highest level in three years, generated revenues of over \$1.6 billion in a down-cycle year for the semiconductor test market and increased market share in its system-on-a-chip, memory and wireless test businesses, while continuing to make investments in long-term growth.
 As a result, the variable cash compensation payouts for the executive officers increased with a range between 154% and 195%. - In 2016, after multiple years of achieving PBIT goals at sustained revenue levels, the Company established even more challenging performance goals and added a two-year rolling revenue growth rate metric as an element of the variable cash compensation plan to reinforce the importance of achieving short- and long-term revenue growth as well as achieving its profitability goals.
 In 2016, the Company grew revenue by 7% to \$1.75 billion while generating significant free cash flow, maintaining its rate of profitability and achieving market share and other strategic goals.
-Due to the more challenging performance metrics for 2016, the executive officers received lower variable cash compensation payouts than they received for comparable Company performance in prior years with a range between 79% and 116%. - In 2017, the Company grew revenue by 22% to \$2.14 billion while generating significant free cash flow, maintaining its rate of profitability and achieving market share and other strategic goals.
-As a result, the variable cash compensation payout for Messrs.
-Jagiela, Beecher and Gray, which is calculated by applying a weighted averaging formula of the performance of all divisions, was 180% in 2017.
-The variable cash compensation payouts in 2017 for Messrs.
-Smith and Robbins were 181% and 158%, respectively, as the formula for their payouts is divided equally between (a) the weighted average formula of the performance of all divisions (180%) and (b) the performance of their respective divisions (Semiconductor Test for Mr. Smith (181%) and Wireless Test for Mr. Robbins (134%)).
+Due to the more challenging performance metrics for 2016, the executive officers received lower variable cash compensation payouts than they received for comparable Company performance in prior years with a range between 79% and 116%. - In 2017, the Company grew revenue by 22% to \$2.14 billion while generating significant free cash flow, increasing its rate of profitability and achieving market share and other strategic goals.
+As a result, the variable cash compensation payouts for the executive officers increased to a range of 158% to 181% of target.